CBurton90/insar-syn-gen/README.md

 # insar-syn-gen
-Pythonic generation of synthetic wrapped interferograms from long term velocity rates obtained from InSAR displacement time series.
+Pythonic generation of synthetic wrapped interferograms from long term velocity rates obtained from InSAR displacement time series and also conventional interferograms (LiCSAR).
 To be used as a machine learning ready finetuning dataset for large pretrained self-supervised (SSL) image models.

-This repository is heavily based off two research papers from Anantrasirichai et al., 2019 and Anantrasirichai et al. 2021 (see references at the bottom of this README).
-The GitHub repository and matlab code for the first paper can be found at:
+This repository is an attempt to replicate the synthetic datasets from two research papers; Anantrasirichai et al., 2019 and Anantrasirichai et al. 2021 (see references at the bottom of this README).
+The GitHub repository and MATLAB code for the first paper can be found at:

 https://github.com/pui-nantheera/Synthetic_InSAR_image/tree/main

 # Usage

+Options are available to create synthetic interferograms based off both InSAR velocities (Anantrasirichai et al. 2021) and LiCSAR interferograms (Anantrasirichai et al., 2019).

+# InSAR velocities

 ## Configuration